bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 ### Getting data

-For test porpuse we will get the chain name, node name, version, number of the latest block and the current timestamp.
+For test purposes, we will get the chain name, node name, version, number of the latest block and the current timestamp.
-For this lets create the new function in `AppService` class:
+For this let's create the new function in `AppService` class:

 ```
 async getSimpleData() {